IBM MQ Source Connector for Confluent Platform

 Configuration Properties

-For a complete list of configuration properties for this connector, see IBM MQ Source Connector Configuration Properties.
+For a complete list of configuration properties for this connector, see Configuration Reference for IBM MQ Source Connector for Confluent Platform.
 To understand how the connector internally configures the acknowledgement mode, see the following section.

 For an example of how to get Kafka Connect connected to Confluent Cloud, see Connect Self-Managed Kafka Connect to Confluent Cloud.